 Mark Chamberlain and Alex Oxlade-Chamberlain

-History has a tendency to repeat itself and it certainly did in the Maracana stadium in 2013 when the younger Chamberlain, with added Ox, thumped home a superb goal against Brazil.
+History has a tendency to repeat itself and it certainly did in the Maracana Stadium in 2013 when the younger Chamberlain, with added Ox, thumped home a superb goal against Brazil.
 For a similar name had been included on the Three Lions’ team sheet in 1984 when England defeated the Samba style with a stunning solo effort from John Barnes.
 Quite a story that one, although Mark’s admission that he fell asleep and missed the Ox’s big moment is pretty damning of England games early in the previous decade.

 Steve and Alex Bruce

 Okay, they’re not the most prestigious pair.
 Steve captained Manchester United and was a stalwart during Sir Alex Ferguson’s reign in charge.
 He also scored twice late on against Sheffield Wednesday to secure United’s first Premier League title.
-He has since endured mixed success as a manager and is currently out of work having been dismissed by West Brom in October.
+He has since endured mixed success as a manager and is currently out of work having been dismissed by West Brom in late 2022.
 Meanwhile, Alex was also a centre-back but didn’t experience anywhere near the success enjoyed by his father and recently retired having last turned out for Macclesfield.

 Brian and Nigel Clough